hkwu/ghastly/docs/README.md

 ```

 ###### Embeds
-Return a Discord.js `RichEmbed` object to send an embed.
+Return a Discord.js `RichEmbed` object to dispatch an embed.

 ```js
 import { RichEmbed } from 'discord.js';